William Clapham: Fort Hunter

 Reconstructed blockhouse and stockade similar in appearance to the one at Fort Hunter.

-The Pennsylvania government decided to construct a fort at Hunter's Mill in response to the Penn's Creek Massacre in October 1755.
+The Pennsylvania colonial government decided to construct a fort at Hunter's Mill in response to the Penn's Creek massacre in October 1755.
 The mill was located about six miles north of Harris' Ferry, probably five hundred feet east of the mouth of Fishing Creek, near its confluence with the Susquehanna River, in present-day Dauphin County.
 Fort Hunter was initially a stockaded gristmill in the Great Valley, owned by Samuel Hunter who lived on Fishing Creek.
 The mill was fortified with a simple stockade in January, 1756, and garrisoned with volunteer militia recruited by Thomas McKee, an Indian trader who operated a trading post nearby.
 He was appointed captain of "McKee's Volunteers," but provisions, clothing and ammunition were in short supply, and the post was vulnerable to attack.

-On 8 March 1756, Benjamin Franklin wrote to August Gottlieb Spangenberg that:
+On 8 March 1756, Franklin wrote to August Gottlieb Spangenberg that:

 "We are apt to think, that the Guarrison in the Forts, after being a little more used to the Woods, and acquainted with the cunning Contrivances of the Savages, will be more diligent and successful, in ranging of the Woods; especially if Col. Clapham, who is reckond a very vigilant Gentleman, should soon come up again."

 Historical marker on the site of Fort Hunter.

-On 7 April 1756, Governor Morris ordered Clapham to march his regiment to Hunter's Mill to begin construction.
-On 11 May 1756, McKee handed over command of the fort to Colonel Clapham.
+On 7 April 1756, Morris ordered Clapham to march his regiment to Hunter's Mill to begin construction.
+On 11 May 1756, McKee handed over command of the fort to Clapham.
 The fort probably consisted of a block house surrounded by a defensive ditch.
 There are references in historic documents to a stockade and to the construction (in January, 1757) of "a Room for the Officers & Barracks for the Soldiers...in Hunters Fort."
 It was described as having "a commanding view of the river."
 Fort Halifax was 160 feet wide with bastions, so Fort Hunter was likely similar in construction, but no drawings or plans exist.

-In March 1757, Governor William Denny met with Lord Loudoun, Conrad Weiser, and Colonel Clapham and determined that Fort Hunter should be demolished.
+In March 1757, Deputy Governor William Denny met with Lord Loudoun, Conrad Weiser, and Clapham and determined that Fort Hunter should be demolished.
 Its garrison and supplies were to be divided between Fort Augusta and Fort Halifax.
 In July and August, settlers in the area protested that removing the fort would put their homes in danger, and after several months of consideration, the governor instead decided to demolish Fort Halifax and transfer its garrison to Fort Hunter, strengthening it from 40 men to 80 men.

 The fort was abandoned after the end of Pontiac's War in 1763 and fell into ruins.
 The community of Fort Hunter, Pennsylvania was established nearby after 1787.